 FDI on E-Commerce Guidelines

 Few guidelines can really harm the e-retail shops and the shoppers.
 As per the new policy, each company has to take products from many vendors.
 Interestingly, only 25% cap is possible for a single vendor.
 Also, the E-Commerce companies cannot influence the price of the products.
 Flipkart and Amazon both sell their products and it is believed that the percentage would be more than 25%.
 This is a major worry for the big E-Commerce portal.
 However, this decision has brought smiles for Snapdeal as they are not as big as these two and can earn some benefits out of it.
+Many smaller E-commerce businesses are able to sell their products through the likes of Shopify.
+Some people are wondering is Shopify worth it, luckily there are some reviews online.

 Why Consumers should be worried